8 minute read

 Private Repository Free-Tier Limits

 GitHub has separate pricing tiers (or caps) for private repositories.
-Public repos are generally free for virtually all actions, while private repos generally have a free limited use, and beyond the limits requests are blocked unless paid for.
+Public repos are generally free for virtually all actions, while private repos generally have a free limited use, and beyond those limits requests are blocked unless paid for.
 The private tier limits are currently:

 Artifact Storage Data transfer within a GitHub Action Maven traffic to GitHub Packages